 - Participants attend a standard workshop with major emphasis on using the processes in teams, then

-- Complete the WBT modules to demonstrate their own individual mastery of key concepts.
+- Complete the WBT modules to demonstrate their own individual mastery of key concepts and to improve understanding.

 Internet Meetings with WBT Lessons